The Intermediate-Mass Black Hole Reverberation Mapping Project: Stable Optical Continuum Lags of an IMBH in the Dwarf Galaxy NGC 4395 Over Years: Introduction

 Figure \ref{fig:crm} presents a schematic view of the classical X-ray reprocessing scenario, together with intrinsic disk fluctuations, such as hot spots driven by magnetically induced turbulence or reconnection and local temperature fluctuations.

 Although the physical origin of continuum lags remains under debate, exploring their temporal variability may provide crucial clues for distinguishing among different mechanisms \citep{Su24b}.
-Optical continuum lag variability has been reported in several AGNs, including NGC~7469 \citep{Vincentelli23}, Fairall~9 \citep{Pal17,HernándezSantisteban20,Edelson24}, and NGC~4151 \citep{Zhou25}.
+Here, ``optical continuum lag variability'' refers to changes in the measured inter-band continuum lags between different observing epochs.
+Such variability has been reported in several AGNs, including NGC~7469 \citep{Vincentelli23}, Fairall~9 \citep{Pal17,HernándezSantisteban20,Edelson24}, and NGC~4151 \citep{Zhou25}.
 Moreover, a systematic study of $\sim$100 AGNs by \citet{Su25} found that roughly half of the sources exhibit significant lag variations, suggesting that such variability may be common.
 However, disentangling whether the observed lag variations arise from observational issues or from genuinely intrinsic physical processes remains highly challenging and time-consuming.

 Given the low black hole masses and luminosities, intermediate-mass black holes (IMBHs) such as NGC~4395 exhibit intrinsically short UV/optical variability timescales and minute-level inter-band lags \citep{Peterson05,Desroches06,McHardy16,Woo19}.
 These properties make IMBHs a unique laboratory for high-cadence and repeated measurements of continuum-lag variability.
 Using two nights of high-cadence optical monitoring, \citet{Montano22} (hereafter MJ22) found that the continuum lags differed significantly between the two nights, particularly at longer wavelengths, with the second night exhibiting a turnover to a flatter lag–wavelength relation that deviates from the predictions of the SSD model.
 Similarly, \citet{McHardy23} (hereafter MI23) reported a comparable turnover trend in a single-night campaign, yet with overall smaller lags, further highlighting the potential lag variation and the complexity of the underlying variability mechanisms.